ladislav-hovan/lioness_sparsity_snakemake/README.md

 - Finish refactoring shared functionality

 To do:
-- Stratification of results by gene expression levels
+- Expand the stratification of results to be more generally applicable

 ## Acknowledgements